mdsheraj123/Camera2IoTApp/Camera2Video/README.md

 ##### Snapshot

 - **Snapshot Enable**: This field helps to enable or disable the snapshot on all tabs.
+- **MJPEG Enable**: This field helps to enable or disable the MJPEG feature.
 - **Snapshot Size**: This field helps to select snapshot resolution for the available camera.
 - **Snapshot Format**: Currently, it supports JPEG and RAW.
 - **HAL-ZSL**: This field helps to enable or disable HAL-ZSL.